 4. Human sacrifice

-As a way to appease their gods, they would kill people and offer them as sacrifices.
+As a way to appease their gods for one reason or the other, they would kill people and offer them as sacrifices.
 This was mostly done to infants.
-Babies were believed not to have any sins or problems and thus the gods would readily accept their sacrifices.
-This is one Ghanian cultural practice that destroyed the future of many babies by taking away their innocent souls.
-In addition, they only went for healthy infants.
+Babies were believed not to have any sins or problems and thus, the gods would readily accept their sacrifices.
+This is one among the listed Ghanaian cultural practices that has cut short the lives of so many innocent children.
+To make matters worse the only sacrificed healthy infants.
 Deformed babies were not legible for sacrifice since they were said to be possessed by an evil spirit.

 5. Beautification (scarification)